 See the problem?

 Oh and for the record, I removed all bookie affiliate links from Goal Profits a number of years ago.
-I didn't make money from them anyway, since Goal Profits members are about as far from 'mug punters' as you can get.
-You will find affiliate links to betting exchanges dotted about the site, but I'm comfortable with that since exchanges don't make money exclusively from losing punters.
+I didn't make money from them anyway, since Goal Profits members are generally profitable and about as far from 'mug punters' as you can get.

 10 Free Twitter Football Tipsters